ddev/ddev.com/src/content/blog/platform-sh-ddev-funding-changes.md

 #modifiedDate: 2024-09-06
 summary: Changes in Platform.sh Funding of DDEV
 author: Randy Fay
-#featureImage:
+featureImage:
-#  src: /img/blog/2024/12/nancy_lewis_colorado_river.jpg
+  src: /img/blog/2022/05/ddev-platformsh.jpg
-#  alt: Nancy Lewis painting of Colorado River near Palisade, Colorado
-#  credit: Nancy Lewis painting of the Colorado River near Palisade, Colorado
+  alt: DDEV + Platform.sh
 categories:
   - Community
 ---

 As many of you know, [Platform.sh](https://platform.sh) is a key supporter and funder of DDEV.
 They generously stepped in to and to become the lead sponsor of DDEV and to rescue the "DDEV" trademark and its use [in 2022](platform-sh-becomes-a-lead-sponsor-of-ddev.md).

-Of course, time moves along and sometimes organizations have to change their priorities, and in 2025 Platform.sh has decided to change its approach, but still remains a generous lead sponsor at the *partner* level.
+Of course, time moves along and sometimes organizations have to change their priorities, and in 2025 Platform.sh has decided to change its approach, but still remains a generous lead sponsor at the _partner_ level.
 (Your organization can join them!)

-* Instead of funding maintainer Randy Fay as an employee, Platform.sh will fund the DDEV Foundation with a generous 3000 Euros/month.
+- Instead of funding maintainer Randy Fay as an employee, Platform.sh will fund the DDEV Foundation with a generous 3000 Euros/month.
-* Platform.sh will transfer the "DDEV" trademark and control of the `ddev.com` and `ddev.site` domain names to the DDEV Foundation.
+- Platform.sh will transfer the "DDEV" trademark and control of the `ddev.com` and `ddev.site` domain names to the DDEV Foundation.
-* We'll continue to maintain the [ddev-platformsh](https://github.com/ddev/ddev-platformsh) add-on and explore an [Upsun](https://upsun.com) add-on.
+- We'll continue to maintain the [ddev-platformsh](https://github.com/ddev/ddev-platformsh) add-on and explore an [Upsun](https://upsun.com) add-on.

 We'll be preparing updated financial plans for 2025 to adjust to this change, and continue to be enormously thankful for the support of Platform.sh!